Social Interaction Anxiety Scale: Question breakdown, scoring and interpretation

-Questions of the SIAS assess a clients' fear of interacting in social situations, gauge emotional aspects of the anxiety response, and do not refer to social apprehensiveness or concern about others' opinions in a general sense.
+Questions of the SIAS assess a client's fear of interacting in social situations, gauge emotional aspects of the anxiety response, and do not refer to social apprehensiveness or concern about others' opinions in a general sense.
 Though related, social interaction anxiety is different from social phobia which is defined as anxiety surrounding fear of being scrutinized in a social situation.

-The scale contains 20 items.
+The scale contains 15 items.
 The client rates how much each item relates to them on a 5-point scale as follows: